robjkc/robjkc.github.io/README.md

 - Reduced development time by up to 50% on new features.
 - Made open-source contribution to development platform.

-### Go Telepresence Tool
+### Telepresence Debugging Tool
-Created custom tool for development team allowing developers to quickly debug applications running in Kubernetes.
+Created custom tool in Go for development team allowing developers to quickly debug applications running in Kubernetes.
 - Made use of Telepresence, Qovery, K9s, and Kubetail.

-### Standardized Go as Development Language
+### Standardized Go
 Through meetings and presentations, led the Advanced Products department at Digitial Monitoring Products to use Go as the primary development language.
 - Trained junior developers in Go programming fundamentals.
 - Performed multiple presentations for management and staff on the benefits of the Go programming language.